plokhotnyuk/rtree2d/README.md

 ```

 Used spherical model of the Earth with the mean radius allows to get +0.2% accuracy on poles, -0.1% on the equator, and
 less than ±0.05% on medium latitudes.
+Precision of 32-bit float point representation allows to locate points and
-Precision of calculations allow to get distances with an error ±0.5 meters.
+calculate distances with an error ±0.5 meters.

 Please, check out
 [Scala docs in sources](https://github.com/Sizmek/rtree2d/blob/master/core/src/main/scala/com/sizmek/rtree2d/core/RTree.scala)